How to Create a Browsable Copy for CD, USB Flash Drive or your main Website of the ConfTool Agenda

 Alternatively, you can use the Waterfox web browser (a project based on the Firefox browser that still supports the XUL API), together with the browser add-on "ScrapBook" for creating a browsable copy of the conference session overview.

 After installing the add-on Scrapbook, please open the ScrapBook menu and select "Save Page As..."

 Then start the download process by clicking on the "Save" button.

-You have to limit the downloads to the path (or domain) of your ConfTool installation, to avoid that the tool downloads also external pages (see screenshot below).
+You have to limit the download to the path (or domain) of your ConfTool installation in order to avoid that the tool also downloads external pages.

 ScrapBook will now download the current page and also all linked ConfTool pages and required files of the selected types.
-This process takes several minutes.
+This process takes several minutes, please be patient.